-At the end of the ceremony everyone observed 2 minutes silence while the poppies fell silenly on the audience honouring the brave men and women of the nation.
+At the end of the ceremony, everyone observed 2 minutes silence while the poppies fell silently on the audience honouring the brave men and women of the nation.

 Duchess of Cambridge has attended this event every year since 2015.
 Tonight Duchess made a stunning and sombre appearance.

-She was weaning black Roland Mouret asymmetric neck dress thanks to perthsFashion on twitter for quick id.
-Crafted from black wool and stretch silk, the midi dress featured an asymmetric neckline and elbow length flared cuff sleeves.
+She was weaning black Roland Mouret asymmetric neck dress thanks to Perth fashion on Twitter for quick id.
+Crafted from black wool and stretch silk, the midi dress featured an asymmetric neckline and elbow-length flared cuff sleeves.
 The dress is already sold out.

 The midi dress that falls in the Duchess’ regular style spectrum was a perfect choice for the event.

 A closure look at the dress neckline and fabric.

 Catherine paired the dress with Jimmy Choo Romy Velvet Black Suede Pointy Toe Pumps.
 The classic pointy toe pump has been slightly updated with a softer point and a new stiletto heel.
 Leather lined with a leather sole, they are finished with a black suede upper.